-Recognized as one of Business Insider’s Most Creative Women in Advertising and Adweek Creative 100’s “Top Creative Leaders Whose Ads are Breaking Through Into Culture,” Karen Land Short is an award-winning creative leader with extensive experience in building brands of influence through purpose-driven creativity and innovation.
+Recognized as one of the year’s most creative people in the Adweek Creative 100 in both 2017 and 2019 and Business Insider’s Most Creative Women in Advertising, Karen Land Short is an award-winning creative leader with extensive experience in building brands of influence through purpose-driven creativity and innovation.

 Throughout her career, Karen’s work has been recognized by top award shows including the ANDYs, One Show, D&AD, Art Director’s Club, the Clios, the Effies, Webby’s and Cannes Lions, where she’s been awarded a Titanium Lion and the first ever Glass Lion.
 Her campaign for Under Armour was honored by the United Nations and named to Wall Street Journal’s top ten moments in art and sports for 2014.
 Karen has judged the One Show, Cannes, AICP, Best Ads, and more.